Table of Content Links (quick links)

 Ever Wonder what the Difference Between Boils and Cysts are?

 What is a Cyst?

-- These are little sacks within the skin which are usually filled with gas, hair, liquid and other semi-solid material.
+- Cysts are little sacks within the skin, which are usually filled with gas, hair, liquid and other semi-solid material.

 - Cysts may also become infected if not looked after properly, an infected cyst is called as abscess.

-- Cysts can be found on any part of the body, but are often found on the skin in the buttock’s skin area, but also on the ovaries, kidneys, liver, brain and inside tumors.
-Internal cysts very seldom become infected abscesses.
+- Cysts can be found on any part of the body, but are commonly found on the

 - A cyst is an autoimmune reaction.